bgoonz/docs-collection/github/developers/apps/guides/creating-ci-tests-with-the-checks-api.md

 ---
 title: Creating CI tests with the Checks API
-intro: 'Build a continuous integration server to run tests using a {% data variables.product.prodname_github_app %} and the Checks API.'
+intro: "Build a continuous integration server to run tests using a {% data variables.product.prodname_github_app %} and the Checks API."
 redirect_from:
   - /apps/quickstart-guides/creating-ci-tests-with-the-checks-api
   - /developers/apps/creating-ci-tests-with-the-checks-api
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - GitHub Apps
 shortTitle: CI tests using Checks API
 ---

 ## Introduction

 This guide will introduce you to [GitHub Apps](/apps/) and the [Checks API](/rest/reference/checks), which you'll use to build a continuous integration (CI) server that runs tests.